This list is representative of the nature and number of electives offered each year.

 Professor Peter N. Golder

 This mini-course will develop your skills in evaluating, developing and implementing global marketing strategies.
 You will (i) develop a greater appreciation for external forces shaping marketing decisions (i.e., economic, cultural, legal, political); (ii) learn how to identify and evaluate opportunities in global markets; and (iii) adapt marketing programs for specific markets.
-The course structure is flexible, so that each student can tailor the course to meet his or her personal goals.
-The course consists of three general topics: Global Marketing Environment, Global Marketing Strategy, and Global Marketing Mix.
-Lectures and readings will be used to introduce frameworks and findings on each topic.
-Cases will then be used to expand and apply this knowledge in a broad range of global scenarios.
-We will analyze and discuss about 10 cases during the term.
-Each student will work with other students to analyze and present recommendations for one case.
-You will prepare your presentation as if you are trying to convince the CEO to follow your recommendations.
-Each student will also work with other students to play the role of CEO by questioning a presenting group and suggesting alternative recommendations.
-Afterwards, the entire class will discuss each case.
-Finally, each student will prepare a one-page write-up for about 1/3 of the cases.
-In addition to case assignments, each student will complete a project focusing on a specific region and/or industry.
+The course structure is flexible, so that you can tailor the course to meet your personal goals.
+Lectures and readings will be used to introduce frameworks and findings.
+Cases will then be used to expand and apply this knowledge in a range of global scenarios.
+Beyond case assignments, each student will complete a project focusing on a specific region and industry.
+The topic you select and the group members you choose (up to two others) are up to you.
+If you are the only student interested in a particular topic, it is fine to work alone.
+The project assignment is to conduct an intensive analysis of a country or region and a global marketing situation within that environment.
+Potential topics include conducting a feasibility study for entering a new market or writing a marketing plan for a specific product in a specific country.

 MANAGING THE MARKETING CHANNEL (MMC)